ablaom/mlj2/doc/guide_to_pkg_interface_writers.md

 exclusive purpose.
 Any other "instructions" (e.g., train using 5 threads) must be conveyed by the hyperparameter values (fields of `learner`).

+To enhance functionality at higher levels of the interface, the `kwargs` instruction for adding `n` iterations to an iterative method must be `add=n`.

 Note that `fit` must accept `nothing` as a valid input `state` but should never *return* `nothing` as `state` output.
 For the majority of supervised learners, the fit-result serves well enough as the output `state`.

-To enhance functionality at higher levels of the interface, the `kwargs` instruction for adding `n` iterations to an iterative method must be `add=n`.

 The Julia type of `state` is not presently restricted.

+Another possible use case for special fit instructions is the composite learner.
+For example, we may want to retrain a composite of an ordinary learner with a scaling transformer without refitting the scaling when tuning the ordinary learner's hyperparameters.
+This requires that the previous state of the composite be passed in to the composite's fit method.

+> One issue here is whether passing fit with special instructions
+> might have unpredictable consequences if *new* data is also passed.

 Any training-related statistics (e.g., internal estimate of the generalization error, feature importances), as well as the results of